The Spunky Curl Logo

 Nicaragua: A Dance of Colonial Cities and Volcanoes

-Initially Nicaragua was teetering on the chopping block when Brad and I decided to backpack Central America.
-Concerns of safety and political stability swirled in our heads as we inched closer to the decision to make the border crossing.
-Fortunately, speaking to fellow travelers eased our doubts.
+The elusive country of Nicaragua was teetering on the chopping block when Brad and I decided to backpack Central America.
+Concerns of safety and political instability swirled in our heads as we inched closer to the decision whether or not to make the border crossing.
+Fortunately, speaking to fellow travelers eased our doubts which led to a journey full of surprises.

 Our driver didn't like to follow general road rules and along the way hit an object while speeding down a gravel shoulder to avoid a standstill.
 During a break at a gas station, I noticed brown fluid leaking from underneath the van.
 Although our driver didn't divulge the situation, we all knew something was wrong once we stopped at a few mechanic shops.
 The hodgepodge fix would take us as far as another house to obtain jugs of oil and a funnel kit.

-Brad and I stayed on the main backpacking route for three weeks visiting León, Granada, and Ometepe.
-The eclectic streets, beautiful landscapes, and adventure activities are worthwhile reasons to check out Nicaragua!
+Brad and I stuck to the main tourist route for three weeks to visit León, Granada, and Ometepe.
+The eclectic streets, beautiful landscapes, and fun activities are worthwhile reasons to check out Nicaragua.
+Below I share our top highlights to help you plan a jam-packed itinerary.
+Hopefully, you don't encounter any bumps along the way!

 León

-The center of the city is a tourist mecca with lively parks and unique cathedrals.
-Join The Original Free Walking Tour to learn about Leon's history with a local guide.
-Tours depart every day at 9:00 AM and 4:00 PM nearby the Parque Héroes y Mártires.
-Tours last approximately two hours and are available in English and Spanish.
+The center of León is an upbeat area with lively plazas, friendly vendors, and massive cathedrals.
+Join The Original Free Walking Tour to learn about the city's history with a bilingual guide.
+Tours last approximately two hours and start every day nearby the Parque Héroes y Mártires at 9:00 AM and 4:00 PM.

 See the city from a mesmerizing perspective atop the roof of the Catedral de León.
-The whitewashed domes with wrought-iron windows are stunning before sunset.
+The whitewashed domes with wrought-iron windows are particularly stunning just before sunset.
 Be prepared to remove your shoes in order to preserve the floors.
-Access to the roof is located on the south side for $3 USD (110 NIO) per person.
+Access to the roof is located on the south side for $4 USD per person.
+Bring your camera and snap away!

 Cerro Negro Volcano

 Ready for an adrenaline rush?
 Try volcano boarding!
 León is the perfect launch point to enjoy this extreme sport.
 Brad and I joined the morning tour from ViaVia Hostel (combined with our Roneey Shuttle booking) which included a free t-shirt and drink.
-The tour is normally $30 USD (1093 NIO) per person and leaves every day at 8:00 AM and 2:00 PM.
+The basic tour is $25 USD per person and begins every day at 8:00 AM.

 Even though I made it down unscathed, I felt equal parts petrified and exhilarated.
-I wish I could say sledding down snow covered hills in Wisconsin as a kid prepared me for volcano boarding, but it didn't!
-By far one of the craziest stunts we've done together!
+I wish I could say sledding down snow covered hills in Wisconsin as a kid prepared me for volcano boarding, but it didn't.
+The wild descent is a must-do activity in Nicaragua and was by far one of the craziest stunts we've ever done together!

 Granada

 For the best view of the cathedral, climb the bell tower of Iglesia Catolica Parroquia de Nuestra Señora de la Merced just a few blocks away.
 The brilliant cream interior beautifully contrasts with the deteriorating exterior.
-Enjoy 360 degree views of red tile rooftops and catch a glimpse of Mombacho Volcano on a clear day.
-The entrance fee is $1 USD (37 NIO) per person.
+The entrance fee is $1 USD per person.
+You may even catch a glimpse of Mombacho Volcano in the distance on a clear day!

 Restaurants

-Affordable eats are best found in the local market, or Mercado.
-However, if you want to check out the vibrant food and bar scene head to Calle La Calzada.
-The pedestrian-only street comes alive at night with plenty of al fresco dining options.
+Affordable eats are found in the Mercado (local market).
+However, if you want to check out the plentiful food and bar scene head to Calle La Calzada.
+The pedestrian-only street comes alive at night with various al fresco dining options.
 Below are a few of my favorite spots around Granada.

 • Lunch - Head to The Garden Cafe for a healthy meal made with fresh ingredients.
-Pair a tangy juice with the summer bowl made with quinoa, grilled chicken, mango, and veggies.
+Pair a tangy juice with the summer bowl full of quinoa, grilled chicken, mango, and veggies.
 Another scrumptious option is Restaurante El Garaje with its international menu.
 Try the BBQ tandoori chicken pita with spicy tomato chutney and yogurt drizzle.

-• Dinner - Pita Pita is a popular spot for Mediterranean cuisine and the portions are big enough to share.
-The crunchy falafel, seasoned shawarma, and tzatziki are flavorful.
-Grab a plate of mouthwatering nachos or smothered chicken burrito at Nectar while you enjoy the energetic ambiance of Calle La Calzada.
+• Dinner - Pita Pita is a popular spot for Mediterranean cuisine with portions big enough to share.
+The crunchy falafel, seasoned shawarma, and creamy tzatziki are flavorful.
+Devour a smothered chicken burrito or plate of mouthwatering nachos at Nectar while you enjoy the energetic ambiance of Calle La Calzada.

 San Juan de Oriente

 Brad and I had a blast searching for handcrafted pieces in the artisan workshops.
 We fell in love with the terracotta anafres with faces and splurged on an intricate vase depicting a vivid coral reef.
+Award-winning ceramic artist Helio Gutiérrez has a gallery in town.
 Bring plenty of cash since most shops don't accept credit cards.

 Laguna de Apoyo

-Cool off from the hot temperatures of Granada with a day trip to Apoyo Lagoon (the largest volcanic crater lake in Nicaragua).
-We booked a combo tour with Hostel Oasis which included a day pass to Paradiso Hostel and entry to Masaya Volcano for $34 USD (1240 NIO) per person.
+Cool off from the hot and humid temperatures of Granada with a day trip to Apoyo Lagoon (the largest volcanic crater lake in Nicaragua).
+We booked a combo tour with Hostel Oasis that included a day pass to Paradiso Hostel and entry to Masaya Volcano for $34 USD per person.

 Masaya Volcano National Park

 Trails and lookout points are accessible during the day.
 Just be sure to make it back to the caldera's edge at dusk to see the lava spew and bubble like a witch's cauldron.
-Staring at the molten lava in the deep and wide abyss was a hypnotizing experience!
+Staring at the molten lava inside of the deep and wide abyss was a hypnotic experience!

 Ometepe

 Leave the hustle and bustle of the colonial cities behind and make the ferry crossing to idyllic Ometepe!
-The island has two volcanoes (Maderas and Concepción) and sits on the western side of Lake Nicaragua.
+The island has two volcanoes and sits on the western side of Lake Nicaragua.
+It's a peaceful getaway with abundant nature full of monkeys, exotic birds, and buzzing insects.

-Brad and I based ourselves in Santa Cruz, a central location with walkable convenience stores and laidback restaurants.
-The best way to get around the island is by scooter or motorbike.
+Brad and I based ourselves in Santa Cruz, a central location with walkable convenience stores and rustic restaurants.
+The easiest way to get around the island is by scooter or motorbike.
 Rental shops are abundant and rates depend on how many days you reserve.
-For example, we paid $18 USD (655 NIO) per day for four days.
+For example, we paid $18 USD per day for four days.

-Unfortunately, the weather didn't cooperate during our stay and we decided not to climb Maderas or Concepción due to the wet conditions.
-A guide is required to hike Concepción since trails can be confusing and overgrown.
-There are plenty of vantage points to soak in the views if you choose to appreciate the volcanoes from a distance.
+Unfortunately, the weather didn't cooperate during our stay and we decided not to climb Maderas and Concepción Volcanoes due to the wet conditions.
+A guide is required to hike Concepción Volcano since trails can be confusing and overgrown.
+There are plenty of vantage points to soak in the views if you choose to appreciate the peaks from a distance.

 Restaurants

 You'll find a lot of easygoing restaurants offering delicious plates around the island.
+Bring some bug spray for pesky mosquitos if you eat outside.
+Service is often slow, so be patient and plan accordingly.
 Here are my top recommendations for a mouthwatering meal.

-• Lunch - For a traditional setting, pull up a chair at one of the palapa tables at Isla Bonita.
+• Lunch - For a laid-back setting, pull up a plastic chair at one of the palapa tables at Isla Bonita.
 Try the grilled fish with sautéed vegetables and tostones (fried plantains).
 The zesty homemade sauces add a punch of flavor!

 • Dinner - Nothing curbs hunger like a hand-tossed pizza loaded with toppings, especially after a long hike.
 Pizzeria Mediterranea offers a variety of pies big enough to share.
 Go bold with the spicy chicken tikka masala or complex aloo paratha (Indian flatbread stuffed with potato curry) at Café Campestre.
 This farm-to-table restaurant also bakes a decadent chocolate brownie perfect for dessert.

-• Dessert - Check out the vegan chocolate creations at El Pital if you need to satisfy your sweet tooth.
-Sipping a coconut chai latte made with peanut butter and dark chocolate was a fantastic way to take a relaxing afternoon break with a pristine view.
+• Dessert - Indulge in one of the vegan chocolate creations at El Pital if you need to satisfy your sweet tooth.
+Sipping a coconut chai latte made with peanut butter and dark chocolate was a fantastic way to take a relaxing afternoon break.
+The deck with comfortable lounge chairs has a pristine view of the water.

 Kayaking